 The Process Journal: What It Is and What It Isn't

-The process journal is, in the experience of most MYP coordinators, the most misunderstood element of the Personal Project.
-Students routinely produce journals that are detailed diaries of activity and almost entirely devoid of thinking.
+The process journal is the most misunderstood element of the Personal Project.
+Learners often produce detailed diaries of activity with almost no thinking.
 "On Monday I looked at three websites about nutrition.
 On Wednesday I started writing my plan."
 This is a log.
-It is not a process journal.
-It will not contribute meaningfully to any criterion.
+It is not a process journal, and it will not contribute meaningful evidence to any criterion.

 Weak entry (diary) Strong entry (process journal)